 What is a shaken espresso?

-The result is less intense than a straight espresso but more vibrant and flavorful than a traditional iced coffee.
+You get something less intense than a straight espresso but more vibrant and flavorful than a traditional iced coffee.

 Tip: Check out my easy iced shaken espresso recipe here!